RustyStriker/bevy_physimple/README.md

-# physimple
+# Bevy_physimple

-Physimple aims to be the simplest(and capable) physics engine(currently for bevy)
+Bevy_physimple is a collision detection(and solver) plugin for the bevy game engine.

 ## WARNING

-Beware for breaking changes with each update for now, as I am trying to make stuff work better by adding/removing stuff
+Beware of breaking changes with each update for now, as I am trying to make stuff work better by adding/removing stuff

 ## Why?

-Because I love physics and I love programming, so what is better? physics programming! besides, simulation physics can be restricting when you want to do some weird physics behaviour for games, and eventually i want people to be able to use this crate as a simple collisions solver.
+Because I love physics and I love programming, so what is better?
+Physics programming!
+Besides, simulation physics can be restricting when you want to do some weird physics behavior for games, and eventually I want people to be able to use this crate as a simple collision solver.

 ## What is currently working?

 - Square, Circle, Capsule and custom collision shapes
-- Sensors and Staticbodies
+- Sensors and Static bodies
 - Continuous collision

-## What doesnt work/What is currently buggy?
+## What doesn't work/is currently buggy?

-- Scale doesnt affect the shapes
+- Scale doesn't affect the shapes
-- You can push objects through walls, if the wall is too thin the object might tunnle through it
+- You can push objects through walls, if the wall is too thin the object might tunnel through it
-- Sometimes if a cube is fast enough and under the right conditions, it will tunnle through(can be noticed in the `platformer` example, tho shouldn't affect normal usuage)
+- Sometimes if a cube is fast enough and under the right conditions, it will tunnel through(can be noticed in the `platformer` example, tho shouldn't affect normal usage)
 - Probably some more stuff, please tell me when something isn't working properly(and isn't written here, or has an issue)

 ## Quickstart